This article covers:

 What is the Payment Due Date in Ohio?

-Ohio employers are required to pay employees for work completed in the first 15 days of the previous month on or before the first day of the current calendar month.
-Payments for work completed from the 16th to the last day of the previous month must be paid on or before the 15th day of the current calendar month.
-However, employers are still allowed to pay wages daily or weekly if they choose to do so.
+Ohio labor law requires employers to pay employees for work completed in the first 15 days of a month on or before the first day of the next calendar month.
+Payments for work completed from the 16th to the last day of the month must be paid on or before the 15th day of the next calendar month.
+However, employers can choose to set a different payment schedule at their discretion.

 What Are Ohio Overtime Laws?